Robust deep learning-based semantic organ segmentation in hyperspectral images: Experiments and results

 To assess the stability of the ranking with respect to different validation metrics, rankings for the three metrics were compared as depicted in \autoref{fig:ranking_metrics}.
-Consistently across all metrics, the image-based segmentation of \ac{hsi} data ranks first.
-For the \ac{dsc} and \ac{nsd}, the ranking closely follows the level of spatial granularity (with more context yielding better results).
-Only for the \ac{asd}, a shift in rank between superpixel-based and patch\_32-based segmentation of \ac{hsi} data can be observed.
-Generally, rankings for the different metrics are in close agreement (deviations of the rank by only $\pm 1$ rank from the median) with only two exceptions: in the \ac{asd} ranking, ranks for superpixel-based models are improved compared to \ac{dsc} and \ac{nsd} rankings and the pixel-based segmentation of \ac{hsi} data ranks better for the \ac{dsc} than for \ac{asd} and \ac{nsd}.
+Across all modalities and metrics, the ranking of the spatial models is always (from best to worst): image, patch\_64, patch\_32, superpixel and pixel.
+Hence, more context always improves the segmentation performance irrespective of the modality and metric.
+Generally, rankings for the different metrics are in close agreement: The image-based segmentation of \ac{hsi} data always ranks first, while the last five ranks are always taken by superpixel\#\ac{tpi}, superpixel\#RGB, pixel\#\ac{hsi}, pixel\#\ac{tpi} and pixel\#RGB (from best to worst).
+The largest difference in ranking across metrics occurs for the superpixel\#\ac{hsi} model, which achieves rank six for the \ac{asd} compared to rank nine and ten for the \ac{dsc} and \ac{nsd}, respectively.

 \paragraph{Visual segmentation quality assessment} Example predictions for the five spatial models on the \ac{hsi} data are shown in \autoref{fig:image_examples}.
 Based on the image \ac{dsc} averaged over all five models, the images corresponding to the \SI{5}{\%} quantile, \SI{50}{\%} quantile and \SI{95}{\%} quantile were selected, representing examples for overall bad, intermediate and good segmentation performances, respectively.
 For pixel-based segmentation predictions, boundaries are more incomplete and scattered than for the other models.
 In some of the patch-based segmentation examples, sharp vertical and horizontal edges are visible where adjacent patches connect, whereas, for the superpixel-based segmentation, edges appear wiggly due to misclassified superpixels in the proximity of organ boundaries.